Skip to content

 Japan has some of the strictest cannabis laws in the world.
-Since the Cannabis Control Act of 1948, any possession, sale or cultivation of cannabis has been illegal.
-Simple possession can result in up to 5 years in prison and a fine of up to 1 million yen (about 7,800 euros).
-For production or distribution, penalties can be up to 7 years in prison, with fines.
+Since the Cannabis Control Act of 1948, all possession, sale, or cultivation of cannabis has been illegal.
+Simple possession can result in up to five years in prison and a fine of up to 1 million yen (approximately €7,800).
+For production or distribution, the penalties can be up to seven years in prison, along with fines.

 Penalties for possession or consumption

-Medical Cannabis in Japan
+Medical cannabis in Japan

 Industrial hemp and its traditional uses